doupros/UnityXR_URP/README.md

-# UnityXR_URP
-# VR Network Visualization
+# VR  Drug Network Visualization

-### This is a dissertation project fot VR Drug Visualization by Hemi and Giannos.
+#### This is the dissertation project for VR Drug Network Visualization by Hemi and Giannos.